railsbridge-boston/railsbridge-boston/views/ruby_from_scratch.markdown

     ssh-dss AAAAAAAA..12312asfdsdf== user@system.local
     ```

+4. Confirm that `git` is set up properly.
+TODO

-4. Get a setup confirmation sticker from a staff member and stick it on
+5. Get a setup confirmation sticker from a staff member and stick it on
    your laptop where it will be visible when you come back tomorrow morning.